A taut psychological thriller in the vein of The Good Girl by Mary Kubica.

 As Clare uncovers the mysteries around Shayna’s disappearance, she must confront her own demons, moving us deeper and deeper into the labyrinth of lies and making us question what it is she’s really running from.
 Twisting and electrifying, this is a get-under-your-skin thriller that will make you question what it means to lose yourself and find yourself in the most unlikely places.

-Amy Stuart’s debut novel Still Mine was an instant national bestseller.
-Nominated for the Arthur Ellis Best First Novel award, and winner of the 2011 Writers’ Union of Canada Short Fiction Competition, Amy’s writing has previously appeared in newspapers and magazines across Canada.
+Amy Stuart’s debut novel Still Mine was an instant national bestseller and was nominated for the Arthur Ellis Best First Novel award.
+Winner of the 2011 Writers’ Union of Canada Short Prose Competition, Amy’s writing has previously appeared in newspapers and magazines across Canada.
 Amy lives in Toronto with her husband and her three sons.
 Still Water is her second novel.
 Visit her @AmyFStuart.

 "Stuart is a sensitive writer who has given Clare a painful past and just enough backbone to bear it."